-Given the vagaries of the Chukotka weather, we usually try to take out, for example, women at the 32 week of pregnancy in a district or district hospital, so that they calmly prepared for childbirth.
-In general, even if the future mother feels well, we usually try to place her in a district hospital, more than half of the children are born in Chukotka.
-This is a good medical institution, the infant mortality rate is at the level of European clinics.
-Over the past year, we had only six cases when doctors failed to save the baby, and this was due to serious complications during pregnancy at the mother's own.
-The remaining 443 new residents of Chukotka were born safely.
-Let them continue to grow healthy.
+Taking into account the vagaries of the Chukchi weather, we usually try to take, for example, women in the 32nd week of pregnancy to the district or district hospital so that they can calmly prepare for childbirth.
+In general, even if the expectant mother is feeling well, we usually try to place her in the district hospital, more than half of the children are born there in Chukotka.
+This is a good medical institution, its infant mortality rates are at the level of European clinics.
+Over the past year, we had only six cases when doctors failed to save the baby, and this was due to serious complications during pregnancy from the mother herself.
+The rest 443 new residents of Chukotka were born safely.
+May they continue to grow healthy.

 - What diseases are most annoying to the inhabitants of Chukotka?